bup/bup/note/main.md

   typically the case unless the system clock has been changed, or commands like `bup get --pick` have been used.

+* `bup-prune-older`(1) now clarifies that the current implementation expects every save in a branch to have a date that's newer than its parent.

 * The build system (e.g. `./configure`) no longer tries to find a suitable make, and we no longer try to redirect a non-GNU make to GNU make.
 Whatever make you invoke must be GNU make >= 4.2.
 On